hainp/espada/docs/Features.md

 * `ESPADA_TMP_DIR` points to Espada's temporary directory:
   - Default to: `$HOME/.config/espada/tmp/`

+* `ESPADA_EXTENSIONS_DIR` points to Espada's extensions directory:
+  - Default to: `$HOME/.config/espada/extensions/`
+  - The extension would automatically be disabled if the extension dir has the file named `disabled`

 * `startup_buffers` determines which buffers are automatically opened when Espada starts up:
   - `:last_time` (default)
   - `[file_path1, file_path2, ...]`